 If you are a victim of domestic violence, it’s important to immediately reach out to a health professional, like your GP or psychologist.
 Domestic violence includes physical, sexual, financial, verbal, reproductive and emotional abuse.
 If you are unsure of what to do next or would like to talk to someone about your situation, you can call confidential 24 hour helpline: 1800 RESPECT.

 Relationship help can include couples counselling and or individual counselling for one person or both people in the relationship.
 Usually help is sought for an individual when they are struggling with something that is contributing to their relationship difficulties.
 For example, if one person in the relationship is struggling with depression they might seek individual support.
 Couples therapy treats the couple as a “whole”: The therapist will try to change the whole ‘system’ of relating.

 How can Peaceful Mind Psychology help?

-We are a team of warm and professional psychologists based in Melbourne, who are well trained and experienced in helping individuals improve their relationship functioning.
+We are a team of warm and professional psychologists based in Melbourne, who are well trained and experienced in helping individuals improve their relationship functioning through couples therapy.
 We help our clients achieve satisfaction in their relationships, improve their confidence, feel secure and gain control over their relationship behaviours.
 If you would like some professional assistance contact us at Peaceful Mind Psychology.